-Japan court opts to detain Nissan’s Ghosn through Dec.
+Detention of Nissan’s Ghosn extended through Dec.
 20

-TOKYO (AP) — A Tokyo court has decided Nissan Motor Co.’s former chairman Carlos Ghosn and another executive, both arrested Nov.
-19, will remain in custody through Dec.
-20.
+TOKYO (AP) — A Tokyo court ruled Tuesday that Nissan Motor Co.’s former chairman, Carlos Ghosn, and another executive will remain in custody through Dec.
+20, more than a month after their arrest.
+Their detention could continue for months more under the Japanese legal system.

-The Tokyo District Court decision on Tuesday comes a day after Ghosn, Greg Kelly and Nissan Motor were indicted for allegedly falsifying financial reports to underreport Ghosn’s pay by about 5 billion yen ($44 million) in 2011-2015.
+Ghosn’s lawyer filed a protest with the court against the prolonged detention, the Tokyo District Court said.

-The extended detention is for additional allegations prosecutors issued Monday against Ghosn and Kelly, of underreporting another 4 billion yen ($36 million) in 2016-2018.
+The court decision comes a day after Ghosn, fellow Nissan executive Greg Kelly and Nissan Motor were charged with violating financial laws by underreporting Ghosn’s pay by about 5 billion yen ($44 million) in 2011-2015.
+They were arrested on Nov.
+19 and are being held at a Tokyo detention center.

-The arrest of an industry icon admired both in Japan and around the world stunned many and has raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.
+The extension of their detention is to allow time for investigation into additional allegations prosecutors issued Monday, against Ghosn and Kelly, of underreporting another 4 billion yen ($36 million) in 2016-2018.

 Most Read Business Stories